 Cost per Call (a.k.a.
-Cost per Inbound Call): This is the sum of all costs for running the call center (Total Accounting Department reported Contact Center Budget) for the period times divided by the number of calls handled in the call center for the same period.
+Cost per Inbound Call): This is the sum of all costs for running the call center for the period divided by the number of calls handled in the call center for the same period.
 This includes all calls for all reasons whether handled by an agent or technology, such as IVR.
-You can also just calculate the cost per call for agent-handled calls as follows = Budget times the percent of Agent v.01-20-24 Copyright 2024 Benchmark Portal LLC time spent handling Inbound Voice calls divided by the number of Agent-Handled calls.
-The number of Agent-handled_calls will be captured by the ACD.
+You can also just calculate the cost per call for agent-handled calls.
+The number of calls received will be captured by the ACD.
+The total cost of the center can be obtained from your accounting department.